Skip to content

 What it measures: Time between an instruction and the response

-Best for: Following directions, transitions, response to name, compliance
+Best for: Following directions, transitions, response to name, responding to teacher instruction

 Requirements: There must be a clear antecedent (usually an instruction) and a clear response onset.